 Tutors should be able to view and manage requests for lessons.

 Tutors should see all their earnings and be able to withdraw payments.
-It is also a good idea to help tutors with automatic tax deduction.
+It is also a good idea to help tutors with automatic tax deductions.

-Similar to the Student’s section, teachers should also have a Virtual Classroom and Messaging features.
+Similar to the Student’s section, teachers should also have Virtual Classroom and Messaging features.